mozilla/GSOC2020/proposals/homepage-curation-tool.md

 ## Project Description

-The home page for addons.mozilla.org (AMO) contains some dynamic content that is currently configured using a back end admin tool.
+The home page for addons.mozilla.org (AMO), which receives hundreds of thousands of monthly visitors, contains some dynamic content that is currently configured using a back end admin tool.
 This project would enhance that tool, and some of the capabilities of the home page.

 ## Skills Required